uw-comphys/shapelets/README.md

 ## Installation

+`shapelets` requires Python 3.10 or greater.
 Installing `shapelets` is highly dependent on the operating system of your machine.
-Package is currently compatible with Python 3.10.

 ### Mac OS